SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The interesting thing about this battery is that in 1977, the National Park Service installed a 6-inch "disappearing gun" here.
 It's one of the last of its kind on the west coast and draws in military enthusiasts from around the world.

-It's open for you to check out at any time, but if you want to learn more about it make sure to visit during one of their demonstrations.
+It's open for you to check out at any time, but some who want to learn more about it come specifically for their demonstrations.
 They usually do the demonstrations on the first full Saturday and Sunday of the month between 11 am and 3 pm.

 More Things to Do Around San Francisco